 L here is the abbreviation for Low.
 When the lever is in this mode on the car, the engine will be at the lowest possible transmission level, for more specific, is in the gear.
 Some older automatics lock it in the first gear but for other moderns, it can be move up to the next gear at a specific range of revolutions per minute (RPM) to prevent damage of your car’s engine and transmission.

 When to Use Low Gears in Automatic Transmission?

 Drivers use the low gear in auto vehicles for some specific reasons.
-Let’s find out:
+For answering the question: When to use L gear, let’s find out: